| |

 A Supportive Community

-We have found a wonderfully supportive tribe through several different outlets.
-Those include our weekly reading to shelter animals.
-My kiddos made great friends with other kids who also loved cats, dogs, and reading.
+We have found a wonderfully supportive tribe through several different outlets unrelated to homeschooling.
+One of those is a volunteer program for reading to shelter animals.
+We do this weekly and my kiddos have made great friends with others who also love cats, dogs, and reading.
 Snuggling and reading to these fur friends give the animals exposure to people, which helps make them more adoptable.
-This beautiful volunteer program gets the kids in the mindset of helping the less fortunate.
+This beautiful volunteer program also gets the kids in the mindset of serving in the community.

 My kids are not into traditional sports.
 However, they love to move!
 Through that love of movement, another place we have found support is with our local ballet classes and ballet theater.
 The children have made incredible friends while I have found like-minded moms!
 I even started an adult ballet class!